 Rather than planting her species in a typical clear glass jar, The Blondielocks potted her mini garden in a fun patterned bowl.

 We are obsessed with this neighborhood of tiny plant arrangements.
-Katy and Zucchini shares her steps with us.
+Katy and Zucchini shares her steps with us for this unique terrarium idea.

 Persia Lou demonstrates how to make a unique arrangement inside of lanterns that would typically hold candles.
 Make things even more magical by inserting fairy lights.

 Sand is a necessary component in most terrariums (depending on species) so why not make things exciting with colorful shade.
-See A Beautiful Mess for the details on this arrangement.
+See A Beautiful Mess for the details on this DIY indoor terrarium.

 Bring some life to your walls or desktop with a shadow box planter.
 Head to A Little Craft in Your Day for details.